 For the factoring loan receivables, the credit period granted to each of the customers is generally less than one year.
-The effective interest rate of the above factoring loan receivables is 15% per annum as at 31 December 2021 (2020: 10% to 15%).
+The effective interest rate of the above factoring loan receivables is 15% per annum as at 31 December 2023 (2022: 15%).